North Star 500

-The North Star 500 is a Canadian trailerable sailboat that was designed by the American firm of Sparkman & Stephens as an International Offshore Rule Quarter Ton class racer and first built in 1973.
+The North Star 500 is a recreational keelboat that was designed by the American firm of Sparkman & Stephens as an International Offshore Rule Quarter Ton class racer and first built in 1973.
 The boat was Sparkman & Stephens' design #2135.

 The North Star 500 was also built in Finland as the Blue Bird 25.

 Production

 The design was built by North Star Yachts in Canada starting in 1973, but it is now out of production.

 Design

-The North Star 500 is a racing keelboat, built predominantly of fibreglass.
+The North Star 500 is built predominantly of fibreglass.
 It has a masthead sloop rig, a raked stem, a slightly reverse transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 4298 lb and carries 1710 lb of ballast.

 The boat has a draft of 5.00 ft with the standard keel.

 The boat is fitted with a Universal Atomic 4 25 hp gasoline engine for docking and manoeuvring.

 The design has sleeping accommodation for four people.
 Cabin headroom is 54 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a PHRF racing average handicap of 228 and a hull speed of 6.0 kn.